Ludwik Silberstein: Life

 Silberstein taught in Rome until 1920, when he entered private research for the Eastman Kodak Company of Rochester, New York.
 For nine years he maintained this consultancy with Kodak labs while he gave his relativity course on occasion at the University of Chicago, the University of Toronto, and Cornell University.
 He lived until January 17, 1948.

 Textbook inaugurating relativity science

 At the International Congress of Mathematicians (ICM) in 1912 at Cambridge, Silberstein spoke on "Some applications of quaternions".
 Though the text was not published in the proceedings of the Congress, it did appear in the Philosophical Magazine of May, 1912, with the title "Quaternionic form of relativity".
-The following year Macmillan published The Theory of Relativity, which is now available on-line in the Internet Archive (see references).
+The following year Macmillan published The Theory of Relativity.
+Its 1924 edition is available on-line in the Internet Archive (see Works).
 The quaternions used are actually biquaternions.
 The book is highly readable and well-referenced with contemporary sources in the footnotes.

 Several reviews were published.
 Nature expressed some misgivings: